 It’s supposed to be the most wonderful time of the year, but the Christmas season can also be very pricey.
-In fact, consumers are gearing up to spend an average of $967.13 during the 2017 holiday shopping season — including $478.38 on gifts for family — according to a survey conducted by the National Retail Federation.
+In fact, consumers are gearing up to spend 31% more this year than last year, according to a recent survey by TD Bank.

 Flashy, expensive gifts are nice, but that’s not what the season is all about.
 If any of the 10 signs below hit too close to home, tailor your holiday strategy around thoughtful, cheap Christmas gifts or just skip the entire gift aspect altogether.

 1. Paying For Christmas Makes You Feel Stressed

 Christmas is a time for giving.
 But it can also be a time to feel pressured to give beyond your means.